 For alternatives that result in no sediment being transported past LPD in the foreseeable future, the Consultant should describe the expected effect on spawning and rearing substrate downstream of LPD.
-To the extent feasible, an estimate should be made of the minimum volume and gradation of bedload material necessary to re-establish spawning and rearing in areas considered to be armored or otherwise impacted by sediment starvation.
+To the extent feasible, an estimate should be made of the minimum volume and gradation of bedload material necessary to re-establish spawning and rearing in areas considered to be armored or otherwise impacted by existing sediment starvation.

-Task 3-3 Incorporate Data from Alternative Water Supply Options should be described.
-The Consultant will present the information as part of the evaluation criteria.
+Task 3-3 Incorporate Data from Alternative Water Supply Options

 MPWMD will provide time series data of water availability and availability of steelhead habitat based on water availability in the main stem for the alternatives to be studied.
-For alternatives involving reservoir storage expansion, the effect of a larger volume of water in the reservoir
+For alternatives involving reservoir storage expansion, the effect of a larger volume of water in the reservoir should be described.
+The Consultant will present the information as part of the evaluation criteria.